FAQ & Information Sheets

-It is a simple process of changing the use of the building and as part of the planning assessment process, the application is referred to our building and health departments.
+It is a simple process of changing the use of the building and as part of the development assessment process, the application is referred to our building and health departments.
 Listed below are some requirements for your information (these are assessed during the process and you will be advised of these at approval but it is in your interest to be aware of them prior to application).

 What specific standards are required within my home for a Bed and Breakfast?

 Additional on-site car parking bays at the ratio of 1 bay per bedroom are to be provided (and this shall not interfere with vehicular access).
 The parking bays should be shown on the site plan to be submitted with the application.

 Smoke alarms are to be installed and must comply with the Building Code of Australia (BCA) Volume 2 requirements – e.g. the BCA requires smoke alarms to be installed in each bedroom and every corridor or hallway associated with a bedroom and to be connected to evacuation lighting.

-If the Bed and Breakfast is proposed in an existing dwelling and there are not more than 4 bedrooms proposed for that use, disability requirements are not necessary (It still qualifies as a Building Class 1a).
+If the Bed and Breakfast is proposed in an existing dwelling facilities for disabled access are not necessary.
 However if a new house is being built with a portion allocated for use as a B&B then disabled facilities must be provided (Is then classed as Building Class 1b).
 Refer to the Building Code of Australia Vol One.
 Part A3 Classification of Buildings and Structures A3.2 (b).